3GP Recovery

 This type of file can be recognised by it’s header which started with a 4 byte length (normally 0x14, 0x18, 0x1c 0x20 or 0x24) followed by the string ‘ftyp’.
 The next 4 bytes gives the file type, such as 3gp, or mp42.
 There are about 30 recognised file types - CnW software will convert most to be MP4.
 See here for more details www.ftyps.com

-The next tag is often a ‘moov’ tag which contains all data pointers etc. The structure is moderately complex, and can allow for multiple tracks, typically one for video, and the other for audio
+The next logical tag is often a ‘moov’ atom which contains all data pointers etc. The structure is complex, and can allow for multiple tracks, typically one for video, and the other for audio

 00000010 6D 70 34 32 6D 70 34 31 - 00 00 0B E6 6D 6F 6F 76 mp42mp41 æmoov